Akshay7526/Covid19-vaccination_ETL/readme.md

 then loaded into a SQLite database with proper error handling

+---"Data collected from multiples sources has been merged into a single database"---

 "pandas" is required to run the program

 enjoy playing around with code!!!